Puppy Socialisation Whilst Social-Distancing

 9. Help stop a future fear of nail clipping by touching your puppy's feet and toes often, you can gently file the sharp tips of nails with an emery board, this will help them cope with nail clips when they get older.

 10. House training: being at home means you have more time than ever to house train your puppy!
 Use newspaper or inco pads, place them near the back door, place your puppy on them regularly, praise them when they have a wee.
-When your puppy is heading towards the pad and seeing on it, that's a great time to start moving the pad to outside the door, on the doorstep.
+When your puppy is heading towards the pad and weeing on it, that's a great time to start moving the pad to outside the door, on the doorstep.
 It won't take long for them to get the idea of seeing outside.

 11. Adaptil pheromone spray/plug-in can be really beneficial to help puppies settle into their new home with you.

 12. Tooth brushing is really beneficial, so you could get a finger toothbrush, and get your puppy used to it.
 IMPORTANT: human toothpaste is TOXIC to puppies and dogs, only use a dog toothpaste from a vet.
+Find out more about dental care

 Don't forget to make these experiences a fun thing, by giving treats when you introduce your puppy, to them.
 If you do these things when they are little, then they will grow up to be much happier adult dogs.